Configure a File Transfer agent - AWS Mainframe Modernization

 Note

-SYS2.AWS.M2 is the high-level qualifier (HLQ) that was chosen during the install.
+SYS2.AWS.M2 should be replaced with the high-level qualifier (HLQ) chosen during installation.

 2. Update the PWD export in the SYS2.AWS.M2.SAMPLIB(M2AGENT) STC JCL, if the default File Transfer agent directory path(/usr/lpp/aws/m2-agent) was changed.